daniel-miller/tekton/README.md

 ## Tek.Service

 This high-level class library implements application features required by Tek.API and Tek.UI projects.
-It is tightly coupled to the PostgreSQL database platform, and depends directly on the schema of the tekton database hosted in PostgreSQL.
+It is tightly coupled to the [PostgreSQL](https://www.postgresql.org) database platform, and depends directly on the schema of the tekton database hosted in PostgreSQL.
 The Service library:

 * Targets .NET Core 9.0 for maximum power and flexibility.
 * Contain dependencies on third-party libraries.

+## Tek.Terminal

+This console application implements a terminal to access services provided by the Tekton platform.

+Use this command to confirm the terminal is operational:

+`dotnet run hello`

+Use this command to upgrade the database schema to match the current version of the source code:

+`dotnet run metadata upgrade-database`

+## Tek.API

+This .NET (Core) Web API implements access to services provided by the Tekton platform.

+Use this HTTP request to confirm the API is operational:

+`GET /api/version`

+Use this HTTP request to obtain an JSON Web Token (JWT) for authorization to send requests to API methods available in the platform.